krasimir/fabrico/lib/DBAdapters/README.md

 - - -

 ## MySQL
-The module uses [PDO](http://php.net/manual/en/book.pdo.php), so you should it installed in your server.
+The module uses [PDO](http://php.net/manual/en/book.pdo.php), so you should have it installed in your server.

 ### Initializing